SVA Career Development Counseling

 Career counseling sessions support degree-seeking students and recent graduates in exploring, identifying and pursuing your individual career goals, and introduce you to professional tools and resources.
 We can assist you with résumé, cover letter and portfolio reviews, job search strategies, building a freelancing career, applying to grants and residencies, and exhibiting your work as an artist.

-Please select a career counselor below or scroll down to select “No Preference.”
+Please select a career counselor below.

 Be assured, all our counselors are well-equipped to work with students of all majors.